scottstanfield/ryanloney.github.io/resume.md

 Institute][3]**
     Washington, D.C.

-    * Secured corporate event sponsorships from AT&T, Bank of America, Southwest, & Wells Fargo.
+    * Secured corporate sponsors: AT&T, Bank of America, Southwest, and Wells Fargo.
     * Raised more than $850,000 from more than 2,500 donors.
-    * Organized and executed fundraising receptions in Atlanta, Charlotte, Houston, and Nashville, with over 1,250 atendees.
+    * Organized and executed fundraising receptions in Atlanta, Charlotte, Houston, and Nashville, with over 1,250 attendees.
-    * Directly advised and trained political candidates on fundraising, 65% win rate in 2013 cycle.
+    * Advised and trained political candidates on fundraising: 65% win rate in 2013 cycle.

 2012